 The first in a two-book series that champions and empowers children of colour in beautifully simplistic ways.
-This book teached children how to mix colours, and how all three primary colours, mixed together, make beautiful brown.
+This book teaches children how to mix colours, and how all three primary colours, mixed together, make beautiful brown.

 A joyful book that shows children how their wonderful features, traits and heritage can be lovingly passed down from biological and chosen family members.
 As a young girl explores the idea of her family tree, she notices all the beautiful physical features she has inherited from her black and south Asian family lines.
 Not only that, she realises how their love and nurture bring our shared interests, passions and personality traits.
 From Nanny’s nose for a good recipe, to Grandpa’s melanin skin, a sense of belonging and pride rings through in the most pure and joyful way.